Best Home Security System with Cameras

 Monitoring

-If you’re purchasing a Vivint system that includes cameras, you’re going to need the company’s Smart Control plan.
-That plan starts at $44.99, and the price increases depending on how many cameras you’re installing.
+If you get a Vivint system with cameras, you’ll need the Smart Control plan.
+It starts at $44.99 per month, and the price increases with each camera you add.
 For that price, though, you get full 24/7 professional monitoring.
 Our own tests showed that Vivint responds to alerts in about 25 seconds.
 That’s just a touch better than the industry average of 30 seconds.

 Unfortunately, Vivint’s monitoring plans don’t come with a lot of bonus features, but every plan includes most of Vivint’s most impressive features, like Z-Wave compatibility.
 That means you can connect your Vivint equipment to over 1,000 smart devices out there, from thermostats to refrigerators.